-An even bigger concern during El Niño is that succulents, which come from arid climates, may rot.
+During rainy weather, succulents, which come from arid climates, may rot.
 Stems or trunks turn squishy and collapse.
-It may be possible to take cuttings from healthy top growth and restart the plants—as I did that rainy winter with aeoniums.
+It may be possible to take cuttings from healthy top growth and restart the plants---as I did after one rainy winter with aeoniums.
 Fortunately, the rest of my succulents came through fine, despite double normal rainfall.
-After all, it’s not water that causes roots to rot, but drowning from lack of oxygen (plus microbes).
-Consider: Agave attenuata, crassulas, yuccas and other succulents thrive in Hilo, Hawaii, shown below, where precipitation averages 200+ inches a year.
-Rain bathes the roots continually, but they stay aerated and healthy because the soil is fast-draining lava rock.
+After all, it's not water that causes roots to rot, but drowning from lack of oxygen (plus microbes).

 If succulents occupy low-lying areas of your garden where rain tends to puddle, and you don't want to move the plants to higher ground, use a patio umbrella to keep them from being soaked.
 Channel run-off with rocks, sandbags or trenches; and top-dress soggy soil with pumice to absorb standing water.